likvidera/Documentation/CTF/mirc2077/README.md

 ```
 mirc2077 is meant to be a bite-size 'browser-pwnable'.
 The player can send a link which will be 'clicked' by the android.

 If the link contains Javascript, it will be interpreted by Duktape (https://duktape.org).
-To make this interesting, an OOB-RW bug was introduced to the TypedArray object via a custom built-in.
+To make this interesting, an out-of-bounds read and write bug was introduced to the TypedArray object via a custom built-in called `sect`.

 The JS-interpretation occurs in a heavily seccomp-sandboxed child-process.
 However, for the first flag, it's enough to get code-exec in the JS-interpretation-process but the end goal is to escape it by exploiting a bug in the IPC of the main-process.